oscillot/reddit-scraper/README.md

 Your plugin must be a class that subclasses BasePlugin from the base_plugin module in this folder.
 If it does not subclass this, it will not be executed.

 Your plugin needs exactly one function, "execute".
-It must accept one positional argument that will be a single candidate that will be a Download object.
 Execute is called repeatedly by the logic in the BasePlugin class, once per Download object in the CandidateList that has been passed to it.
+The current Download candidate object will be the one in the plugin at self.candidate.

 A Download object has 5 attributes, 4 of which are set on creation:
     title     - this is taken from the reddit post